14 Year 2 Q3

 This photo came up on my timeline this week from 23rd November 2008, I was two days out of hospital after getting my primary melanoma fully removed.
 It was a largish mole to the left of the top of my ear which had previously been removed but they wanted even more skin for a biopsy to determine if the melanoma had spread deeper.
 Additionally they removed lymph nodes for further testing which is the scar along the jaw line.

 I don't remember much about it apart from I had no appetite for the entire weekend.

-They had given me a weekends supply of Tramadol which was very nice.
-On Monday when the dose had worn off I rang my GP surgery to request more and got a rather long lecture about the dangers of dependancy on Tramdol and was told that it would leave me 'spaced out'.
+They had given me a weekends supply of Tramadol which was very nice for the pain management.
+On Monday when the dose had worn off I rang my GP surgery to request more and got a rather long lecture about the dangers of dependancy on Tramadol and was told that it would leave me 'spaced out'.
 Now I may be wrong but I thought that was the point of it 🤷♂️

 Anyway it was rather painful when the Tramadol wore off.

 Both biopsy's and blood tests were clear and after four years of skin checks and a move to Hampshire I sort of fell off the radar and gradually forgot all about it!
-Entirely my fault.
+Entirely my fault of course.

 I found another Autumn poem, there appears to be loads of them!